 This article will take you through the different tips through which you can know BIOS and UEFI Firmware Version on Windows 8.
 Before going to steps let’s see in brief what are they meant for.

-The input and output operations are controlled by a set of computer instructions in a firmware which is called as BIOS.
+The input and output operations are controlled by a set of computer instructions in the firmware which is called BIOS.
 The word BIOS stands for Basic Input/output system.
 The BIOS software is built into our systems.
 It is the first software that starts working when the power button is switched on.
 Testing the system hardware and loading a bootloader and an operating system are the main functionalities of BIOS.

 UEFI is for booting a computer and is a standard programming interface.
 It is an interface in the mid of OS and platform firmware.
 This interface works to provide a substitute for the BIOS firmware interface.
 UEFI can help remote diagnostics as well as computers overhaul and need not the assistance of operating.